 The Paseo de los Turistas in the central Pacific port city of Puntarenas is a good start for ceviche lovers.
 Among the tree-lined boulevards, tourists can find the largest selection of ceviche dishes in the country.
 In the Puntarenas heat, nothing cools you better than an ice-cold Imperial and a ceviche.

 But why limit ourselves to seafood?
 In the Central Valley, green banana or plantain ceviches are served with grilled foods as a refreshing snack.
 New Costa Rican cuisine chefs make ceviche with many of the country’s exotic fruits, such as manzana de agua (water apple) or pejibaye (peach palm).

-The recipe developed for this inaugural column is an eclectic collage of flavors from Asia and Latin America, brought together to yield a combination of exotic tastes and common ingredients in a new and enticing way.
+The recipe developed for this post is inspired by Costa Rica Ceviche and is an eclectic collage of flavors from Asia and Latin America, brought together to yield a combination of exotic tastes and common ingredients in a new and enticing way.

 Thai Fruit Ceviche Served with Popcorn

 - 1/2 cup coconut milk

 - 1 tbsp. brown sugar

 - 2 green onions, thinly sliced